Date: 17-21 July 2023

 Topics and Lecturers

-The school also includes training visits (face-to-face and virtual) to the IAC facilities and to the Observatories of the Canary Islands.
+The school also includes educational visits (on-site and virtual) to the IAC facilities and to the Observatories of the Canary Islands.

 The school’s contents will cover the following topics: